Skip to main content

 General Municipal Law Section 77-b and 77-c Education Law Section 2118

-No member of the Board of Education may receive any compensation for their services unless they shall also serve as District Clerk and be paid as Clerk.
+No member of the Board of Education may receive any compensation for their services unless they also serve as District Clerk and be paid as a clerk.
 All members of the Board may be reimbursed for actual expenses incurred in representing the District.
 All bills or claims for reimbursement must be itemized in reasonable detail.

 Policy References: